TheLissandra1/Nest-of-Lisa/Analysis_EnlightenGAN.md

 * As shown in Fig. 6, the results from LIME suffer from severe noise amplification and over-exposure artifacts, while AHE does not enhance the brightness enough.
 The original EnlightenGAN also leads to noticeable artifacts on this unseen image domain.
 In comparison, EnlightenGANN produces the most visually pleasing results, striking an impressive balance between brightness and artifact/noise suppression.
 Thanks to the unpaired training, EnlightenGAN could be easily adapted into EnlightenGAN-N without requiring any supervised/paired data in the new domain, which greatly facilitates its real-world generalization.
 * <img src="https://raw.githubusercontent.com/TheLissandra1/Nest-of-Lisa/master/ImageLinks_EnlightenGAN/Fig6.png" width="110%">
-* Figure 6: Visual comparison of the results on the BBD-100k dataset [1].
+* Figure 6: Visual comparison of the results on the BBD-100k dataset.
 EnlightenGAN-N is the domain-adapted version of EnlightenGAN, which generates the most visually pleasing results with noise suppressed.
 Please zoom in to see the details.

 ### 4.5 Pre-Processing for Improving Classification
-* Image enhancement as pre-processing for improving subsequent high-level vision tasks has recently received increasing attention [28, 49, 50], with a number of benchmarking efforts [47, 51, 52].
-We investigate the impact of light enhancement on the extremely dark (ExDark) dataset [53], which was specifically built for the task of low-light image recognition.
-The classification results after light enhancement could be treated as an indirect measure on semantic information preservation, as [28, 47] suggested.
+* Image enhancement as pre-processing for improving subsequent high-level vision tasks has recently received increasing attention, with a number of benchmarking efforts.
+We investigate the impact of light enhancement on the extremely dark (ExDark) dataset, which was specifically built for the task of low-light image recognition.
+The classification results after light enhancement could be treated as an indirect measure on semantic information preservation, as suggested.
 * The ExDark dataset consists of 7,363 low-light images, including 3000 images in training set, 1800 images in validation set and 2563 images in testing set, annotated into 12 object classes.
 We use its testing set only, applying our pretrained EnlightenGAN as a pre-processing step, followed by passing through another ImageNet-pretrained ResNet-50 classifier.
 Neither domain adaption nor joint training is per-formed.
 The high-level task performance serves as a fixed semantic-aware metric for enhancement results.
 * In the low-light testing set, using EnlightenGAN as pre-processing improves the classification accuracy from 22.02% (top-1) and 39.46% (top-5), to 23.94% (top-1) and
 40.92% (top-5) after enhancement.
 That supplies a side evidence that EnlightenGAN preserves semantic details, in addition to producing visually pleasing results.
 We also conduct experiment using LIME and AHE.
 LIME improves the accuracy to 23.32% (top-1) and 40.60% (top-5), while AHE obtains to 23.04% (top-1) and 40.37% (top-5).